brangerbriz/machine-learning-docs/markdown/twitterbot-part-2-model-training-and-iteration.md

 ## Training Iteration

 Once you've trained your first model, it's time to train your second... third... and ∞... models.
-We trained our first using a seemingly random selection of model hyperparameters, but how do we know if those choices are a good fit for our data?
+We trained our first model using a seemingly random selection of model hyperparameters, but how do we know if those choices are a good fit for our data?
 We don't!
 We must compare our `val_loss` results from multiple experiments, each with a different configuration of hyperparameters, in order to find a model configuration that works well.

 Before we get too deep into the weeds here, I want to stress that model training is **hard**.
 Deep learning models are notoriously hard to train.
 Model hyperparameters often have a non-linear relationship to each other, which can make a systematic trial-and-error search more tedious than you'd expect.
 There are two ways to approach iterative model training.

 The first is *manual search*, where a human chooses a configuration of hyperparameters, trains a model, records and compares the results with past models, makes an informed guess about which hyperparameters to change for the next experiment, and then repeats.
-This technique requires a skilled ML practitioner with enough knowledge and experience to make informed decisions about which hyperparameters to change, and why.
-It can also be tedious and time-consuming.
+This technique requires a skilled ML practitioner with enough knowledge and experience to make informed decisions about which hyperparameters to change and why.
+It can also be tedious and time-consuming for the practitioner.

 The second method is *automated hyperparameter search*, where you let a machine fill the role a human plays in manual search.
-This method takes longer when measured in hours and days, but has the added benefit that it doesn't require the precious time of an ML expert, and the machine can work day and night, without being paid.
+This method takes longer when measured in hours and days, but has the added benefit that it doesn't require the precious time of an ML expert, and the machine can work day and night, without being paid.<span class="marginal-note" data-info="Energy costs for a month of GPU accelerated hyperparameter search may be something to consider though."></span>

 ### Automated Hyperparameter Search